showpass/showpass-wordpress-plugin/README.md

 The calendar events have the all the Showpass event info that you need, and link directly to the event page (external link).

 ## 5.1.
-Page parameter
+Deatil page parameter

-This shortcode recieves `page` parameter.
+This shortcode recieves `detail_page` parameter.
 If this parameter is set, it tells the plugin to use custom links for event's redirect.

-Example:  `[showpass_calendar page="event-detail"]`  - This will tell the plugin that on click on event it will not redirect to external link for event, but it will redirect on the same website with this url: `website.main.url/event-detail?slug=event-slug`
+Example:  `[showpass_calendar detail_page="event-detail"]`  - This will tell the plugin that on click on event it will not redirect to external link for event, but it will redirect on the same website with this url: `website.main.url/event-detail?slug=event-slug`

-The `page` parameter is `event-detail` in this example, but can be set to whatevet page you want.
+The `detail_page` parameter is `event-detail` in this example, but can be set to any slug

 ## 5.2. theme_dark Parameter
 Add `theme_dark="true"` to use a dark theme for the calendar instead of the default light theme.